Suporting Growers throughout the Pukekohe, Auckland and Waikato regions.

 The local vegetable growing industry is acclaimed for its innovative growing methods.
 The Franklin Sustainability Project for environmental care won the prestigious Ministry for the Environment Green Ribbon Award in 2000.
 The project was initiated by the Pukekohe Vegetable Growers Association to champion and promote best practice guidelines amongst the commercial vegetable growers of the area for the sustainable management of the natural and physical resources of the district.

-The Pukekohe Vegetable Growers Association is affiliated to Horticulture New Zealand - the National Industry Body.
+The Pukekohe Vegetable Growers Association is affiliated with Horticulture New Zealand - the National Industry Body.

 The Pukekohe Vegetable Growers Association is a charitable organization operating in the Auckland and Waikato regions.
 We are passionate about horticulture - about the land, the fresh produce it grows, and the people entrusted with caring for New Zealand's soils and our fresh food future.

 We are small family-run businesses and large corporations - one thing we all have in common is an eye on the future of growing and as such, the PVGA scholarship program was born as part of our Centenary celebrations in 2018.